sourabhtk37/starchat/README.md

 ## The Rest endpoint

-The *Chat REST service stands in the middle between the CLIENT which implement the BOT UI and the dataset and it provide data intelligence.
+The StarChat REST service stands in the middle between the CLIENT which implement the BOT UI and the dataset and it provide data intelligence.

 The behaviour of the state machine is specified